The Forger's Wife and Colonial Australian Fiction

 The University of Melbourne

-**Rachael Weaver** is an ARC Senior Research Fellow in English and the Australian Centre at the University of Melbourne.
-She is author of *The Criminal of the Century* (Arcadia/ASP 2006), and coeditor with Ken Gelder of four anthologies of colonial Australian popular fiction published by Melbourne University Publishing.
+**Rachael Weaver** is an ARC Senior Research Fellow in English at the Australian Centre at the University of Melbourne.
+She is the author of *The Criminal of the Century* (2006) and coeditor with Professor Ken Gelder of a number of colonial anthologies and collections.
+Rachael and Ken’s new monograph, *Colonial Australian Fiction: Character Types, Social Formations and the Colonial Economy*, has recently been published by SUP.
+In 2016 Rachael was awarded a Hugh Williamson Foundation Fellowship through the University of Melbourne Archives to examine the papers of William Gosse Hay.

 Professor Ken Gelder